orrnithogalum/ftxui-image-view-async/README.md

 Images are now loaded asynchronously in a separate thread instead of blocking the UI thread.

 Be aware that minor "hitches" or "stutters" may occur the first time an image is rendered (not computed) on the UI thread.
-This happens because the pixel cache must be updated, and FTXUI does not handle large screen updates in a single frame efficiently.
+This happens because the cell cache must be updated, and FTXUI does not handle large screen updates in a single frame efficiently.
 These stutters can range from ~10ms to 30ms and are more noticeable with large images (e.g., 2K wallpapers).

 Since loading happens in a separate thread, the first rendered frame will display a black image.
 The UI must be manually refreshed for the actual image to appear.
 You can use `setOnLoadedImageCallback()` for this purpose.
 See the example in `./example/main.cpp`.